Odyssey: The Compleat Apventure: Part 3 (endgame)

 During the final segment of the game, the screen returns to a view of an island, similar to that in part one except that there is a large castle drawn in the middle of the screen which the player approaches from the bottom.
 Although it looks similar, gameplay does not consist of free movement as it did on the first island.
-Instead the player advances upon the evil castle, a series of three overcoming randomized obstacles placed in his/her way such as walls, giant pits, etc. (like most obstacles in the game, these are described in text rather than actually seen).
+Instead the player advances upon the former High One's fortress, now the castle of the Caliph, a series of three overcoming randomized obstacles placed in his/her way such as walls, giant pits, etc. (like most obstacles in the game, these are described in text rather than actually seen).
 The player's ability to get past these obstacles with minimal damage/loss of men depends upon what items have been kept in inventory.
 Seemingly innocuous items found on the main island early in the game such as mirrors and monkeys which served no purpose, are often essential to overcoming the obstacles here.
 (For example, a monkey is needed to unlock a door; mirrors can protect against damage from Medusa).
 If the team makes it to the castle, a great (off-screen) battle ensues, which the player invariably wins so long as the team has a fair number of men.
 The game ends with a tally of how many creatures the player's team killed, how large the team became, etc.